How it all started

 The concept of a new and powerful ministry simmered within Arnold's heart during the following years, as he worked first with the American Board of Missions to the Jews (now Chosen People Ministries) and, then, The Christian Jew Foundation.
 Finally, he could resist the call no longer, and Ariel Ministries turned from a dream into reality.

-And, so, in these “last days,” the necessity and future for Jewish missions have never been greater.
+And, so, in these “last days,” the necessity and future for Jewish missions has never been greater.
 Yet we cannot accomplish this work ourselves.
-We need our brothers and sisters in the Lord — Jew and Gentile alike — to join with and uphold us in this endeavour.
+We need our brothers and sisters in the Lord — Jew and Gentile alike — to join with and uphold us in this endeavor.
 We pray that the Spirit of God will move you to unite with us in our vision.